RetroReversing/retroReversing/categories/misc/Magazines.md

 ## Computer Graphics World (USA)
 Computer Graphics World (CGW) is one of the longest running magazines dedicated to computer graphics, published initially in the late 70s right up to the present day (2022+).

 One of the good things about CGW is that they have articles from each issue available on their web page, going all the way back to 1999.
-Howevr one of the bad things is that they seem to actively take down PDFs of pre-1999 issues from sites such as Archive.org.
+However one of the bad things is that they seem to actively take down PDFs of pre-1999 issues from sites such as Archive.org.
 This really is a shame as they are one of the best resources to see the state of the art in 3D graphics at a particular point in time.

 Since this website is dedicated to real-time applications of computer graphics the most useful years are from the 90s onwards when colourful 2D and 3D graphics become possible on consumer hardware.